mide42/chbosync4android/README.md

 _ChBoSync_ is a free _SyncML client_ for Android based on Funambol's open source suite & the _PTBV SyncML Client_.
 The app can sync calendar entries, contacts & notes.

-Supported languages are English and German.

-The app is available in Google's official app store _Google Play_ free of charge, [_see here_](https://play.google.com/store/apps/details?id=de.chbosync.android.syncmlclient).

 <br>

 # Warning